What Hackers Want

 You can invoke password protection at different levels.
 Password protection can be required for entry to the network (authentication), or to gain access to specific file folders or even to open specific files (authorization).

 A single password sign in provides only one barrier against entry by unauthorized persons.
 Most security professionals recommend the use of multi-factor authentication.
 Adding a biometric identification log in requirement (see description below) to a password login requirement is an example of two-factor authentication.
 You can install additional barriers for any data repository or at the individual file level.

-A good network security practice is to allow access only to entities that need access to the data in order to perform the functions of their job.
+A good managed network security solutions practice is to allow access only to entities that need access to the data in order to perform the functions of their job.
 For example, access to file folders or portal pages can be defined by position or user ID.
 Responsibility for maintaining authorization approvals typically lies with the Network Administrator.
 The Network Administrator can delegate approval authority to department managers or supervisors.

 Biometric Identification Technologies: